thoughtbot/proteus-middleman/README.md

 * [Middleman Deploy](https://github.com/karlfreeman/middleman-deploy):
   Deploy your Middleman build via rsync, ftp, sftp, or git (deploys to Github Pages by default)

-We also recommend [Refills](http://refills.bourbon.io/) for prepackaged interface patterns.
+We also recommend [Refills](http://refills.bourbon.io/) for prepackaged interface patterns and [Proteus](http://github.com/thoughtbot/proteus) for a collection of useful starter kits to help you prototype faster.

 ## Getting Started